Shenandoah University Financial Aid Rights & Responsibilities

 - Provide additional documentation, federal tax information, W-2’s, and any additional paperwork, if requested by The Office of Financial Aid.

-- Report all private sources of student financial aid to The Office of Financial Aid by completing the Declaration of Outside Scholarships and Grants form.
+- Report all private sources of student financial aid to The Office of Financial Aid by selecting the “Report/View Outside Awards” tab from the menu in Hornet Hub.

 - Comply with the provisions of any promissory note and all other agreements you sign.